jahidulpabelislam/cron-linter/README.md

   - /cron-1
   - /cron-2
 ```
 Then run `php vendor/bin/lintcron`, it should then list any errors found in the specified cron files.
+You can have different config file location using the `--config` option.

+You can also specify files to be linted using the `--files` option, providing a comma separated list of file paths.

 Or if you want to do it programmatically on files or content.